sdulicny/heroic-comedy-csv/pages/about.md

 {% include feature/jumbotron.html objectid="banner" %}

-{% include feature/nav-menu.html sections="About The Project;About the Creators" %}
+{% include feature/nav-menu.html sections="About The Comedy Against Authority Project;About the Creators" %}

 ## About The Comedy Against Authority Project

-This demo collection features items from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital/), and is build using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).
+This is where we add a description of the inception of the project, as well as the proposed outcomes of the Comedy Against Authority Project.

+{% include feature/card.html header="North Atlantic Fellas Organization" text="Get your own Fella!" objectid="hc_compound_access_004" width="25" centered=true %}

 CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given: